MrTarantula/NDice/README.md

 ### `Die`

 A fair die.
-It is not weighted, and as random as `System.Random` can be.
+It is not weighted, and as random as its randomizer can be.

 ### `WeightedDie`